jina-ai/jina/docs/concepts/serving/executor/serve.md

 ```

 Then, we can send requests using {meth}`~jina.Client`.
 Since Kubernetes load balancers cannot load balance streaming
-gRPC requests, it is recommended to set `stream=False` when using gRPC protocol (note that this is only applicable for Kubernetes deployments of Executors):
+gRPC requests, it is recommended to set `stream=False` when using gRPC (note that this is only applicable for Kubernetes deployments of Executors):
 ```python
 import os
 from jina import Client, Document